spences10/scottspence.me/src/pages/md/about.md

-There is another contender to the static site gen throne that has caught my eye and that is [React Static] currently I have a [branch] I'm working on please check oit out!
+There is another contender to the static site gen throne that has caught my eye and that is [React Static] currently I have a [branch] I'm working on please check it out!
 I'd love your feedback.

 ###### Gatsby all the things!!